akiryk/tutorials-learning-lessons/FullStack/php-oop.md

 ## Static and Const
 Const properties are accessed with the `self` keyword.

-Static properties and methods use `static` or `self` depending on what you are trying to do.
-In general, use
+Static properties and methods use `static` or `self` or `parent` depending on what you are trying to do.
+Use `static` to be more explicit.